Racial Disparities

 Georgia incarcerates its residents at a staggering rate — 881 per 100,000 people across prisons, jails, immigration detention, and juvenile facilities — the highest of any founding NATO country (Racial Disparities in Georgia's Criminal Justice System; Innocent People in Georgia Prisons).
 With approximately 50,000 people in state prisons, 95,000 behind bars in total, and 102,000 Georgia residents locked up across all facility types, the state holds the fourth-highest state prison population in the nation despite ranking only eighth in overall population (Georgia Incarceration Trends).
 Within this already outsized system, Black Georgians bear a disproportionate burden: they are incarcerated at 2.7 times the rate of white Georgians, according to Prison Policy Initiative data (Racial Disparities in Georgia's Criminal Justice System).
 Black adults constitute 61% of the male prison population while representing only 32–33% of Georgia's total population (Mass Incarceration as a Public Health Crisis).

 The disparity extends far beyond prison walls.
-Of the 528,000 Georgia residents under some form of criminal justice supervision — a figure that includes 356,000 on probation or parole and more than 236,000 booked into local jails annually — Black Georgians, who make up 31% of the state's population, are dramatically overrepresented at every level (Georgia Probation & Community Supervision; Georgia Incarceration Trends).
+Of the 528,000 Georgia residents under some form of criminal justice supervision — a figure that includes felony and misdemeanor probationers, parolees, and more than 236,000 booked into local jails annually — Black Georgians, who make up 31% of the state's population, are dramatically overrepresented at every level (Georgia Probation & Community Supervision; Georgia Incarceration Trends).
 Black Georgians are at least twice as likely as white Georgians to serve felony probation statewide, and in some counties that ratio reaches 8 to 1 (Georgia Probation & Community Supervision).
-Georgia already leads the nation in felony probationers, with 191,000 people on felony probation alone — meaning the racial skew of that supervision falls hardest on communities that are already economically marginalized.
+Georgia already leads the nation in felony probationers — with approximately 190,000–202,000 people on felony probation alone as of 2021–2022, and a total probation population (felony and misdemeanor combined) approaching 420,000 — meaning the racial skew of that supervision falls hardest on communities that are already economically marginalized (Georgia Probation & Community Supervision).
+Nationally, Black people are incarcerated at 5.2 times the rate of white people, and the Black parole supervision rate is 4.5 times higher than the white rate (Probation and Community Supervision in Georgia).

 Racial Wealth Extraction Through Incarceration Costs